junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 Cas breathes out, waiting for a furious blow.
 Only to find Dean's look intense, but not angry.

 "We'll figure this out, together.
 Later."
 Dean says.
-Then, "Now lets pick up Sam and go home."
+Then, "Now let's pick up Sam and go home."

 <br>